krz8/accretions/manual.md

 The author recommends the use of a “glue” package to add Accretions to your code.
-Certainly, you are free to introduce Accretions to your application through other methods (package nicknames, package imports); this approach is recommended here as it avoids annoying naming conflicts.
+Certainly, you are free to introduce Accretions to your application through other methods (package nicknames, package imports), but the glue approach is recommended as it avoids annoying naming conflicts.

-1. Choose a name for the Accretions package that you'll use in your client software.
+1. Choose a name with which to refer to Accretions in your client software.
 This name should be short and must be unique.
 In the example below, we'll refer to the Accretions package with a glue package named **acr**.
 1. Define that new package glue.  _Define no code in that package!_
    Instead, perform an import of the Accretions package, and re-export its symbols.
-The **UIOP** package (included with **ASDF** 3.1.2 and later) has a **define-package** form that improves on **defpackage** with several convenience forms, making this trivial.
+The **UIOP** package (included with **ASDF** 3.1.2 and later) has a **define-package** form that improves on **defpackage** with several convenience forms, making this trivial below.
-1. Prefix all references to Accretions symbols in your code with the **acr** package.
+1. Prefix all references to Accretions symbols in your code with the new **acr** package.

 ```lisp
 #-asdf3.1 (error "FOO requires ASDF 3.1.2 or later")